AgileVentures/av-static-website/source/blog_articles/2018-01-16-av-ecosystem-review-damned-javascript-acceptance-tests.html.markdown

   end
 ```

 in `spec_helper.rb`, but after two passes, I cleaned up the extraneous steps and I get a fail again.
 Rats.
-Again, a feature that takes X amount of time to develop, takes 3X time to sort the flaky acceptance tests.
+Again, a feature that takes X amount of time to develop, but takes 5X time to sort out its flaky acceptance tests.
 Anyhow, so now I print out the user subscriptions at the point the user has been updated and in the new step to check:

 ```
     When I fill in appropriate card details for premium                    # features/step_definitions/premium_steps.rb:6